|

 extends to bookplates produced in other countries.
 Most back issues are still available.

-Indexes are printed and supplied to members at the completion of every four volumes.
+Indexes are printed and supplied to members frm time to time.
 The

 publications page on this website has a list of articles which have appeared in The Bookplate